sallonikaG4/xcess.watch/DEPLOYMENT.md

 # XESS Club Security Management - Deployment Guide

-## Database Migration to PostgreSQL
+## Database Configuration

-This project is configured to use PostgreSQL exclusively.
+This project uses **Neon Database** (serverless PostgreSQL) by default, but can be deployed with any PostgreSQL instance.
 No local storage or in-memory data is used.

+### Neon Database (Recommended)
+- Serverless PostgreSQL with automatic scaling
+- Built-in connection pooling and edge caching
+- Zero-downtime deployments
+- Current configuration uses `@neondatabase/serverless`

+### Standard PostgreSQL (Alternative)
+- Traditional PostgreSQL for self-hosted deployments
+- Requires manual connection pooling configuration

 ## Prerequisites